pnp/pnpcore/docs/articles/consumer/pages-promote.md

 ## Promoting a page as site home page

-If you want to set your page as the site's home page you have two options: you can use the convenient [PromoteAsHomePageAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#PnP_Core_Model_SharePoint_IPage_PromoteAsHomePageAsync) on page object or you can load the web's `RootFolder` and set the `WelcomePage` property to the page you want to set as home page.
-The first approach is the recommended manner, both or shown here:
+If you want to set your page as the site's home page you have two options: you can use the convenient [PromoteAsHomePageAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#PnP_Core_Model_SharePoint_IPage_PromoteAsHomePageAsync) on the page object or you can load the web's `RootFolder` and set the `WelcomePage` property to the page you want to set as home page.
+The first approach is the recommended manner.

 ```csharp